nci/gsky/Documents/ows/README.md

 mainly for the developers of the system(s), they will also double as user guides for the end users.

-The docs are the by-products of the author's very frustrating travel through the GSKY code and its associate programs, and go against the new philosophy of *"why make things simple when they can be wonderfully complex and un-intelligible?"*.
+The docs are the by-products of the author's very frustrating travel through the GSKY code, and its associate programs, and go against the new philosophy of *"why make things simple when they can be wonderfully complex and un-intelligible?"*.

 The motivation behind these docs is that no programmer, or the end user for that matter, likes to read the docs before diving in.
-These, mainly animated pictorial docs which omits Silvester from them, hopefully eliminate that requirement which, in the case of GSKY, was not even an option!
-For those who dare to RTFM, there are detailed Word documents for most.
+These animated pictorial docs, which omits Silvester from them, hopefully eliminate that requirement which, in the case of GSKY, was not even an option!
+For those who dare to RTFM, there are detailed Word/PDF documents as well.

-So, having alienated most of you with the intro, let us get into the details !
+So, having alienated most of you with the intro, let us get into the details!

 Firstly, some mandatory statements...